josh-anderegg/mutant_ants/README.md

 # Description

-Library for finding minimas of arbitrary functions implemented in Rust.
+Library for finding minimas of arbitrary functions written in Rust.

 ## Details